valereynaj/Granny-s-Pies/README.md

 ## Description
 This is **Assignment 1** for the **Web Programming Course (CSCV 337)**.
 The project is a simple **Recipe Website** built using **HTML and CSS**.
 It features a detailed recipe page, including preparation instructions, ingredient lists, and user reviews.

+## Live Demo
+You can demo this website on: https://grannyspiebyvalereyna.netlify.app/

 ## Features
 - Displays a recipe for **Grandma's Lemon Meringue Pie**
 - Includes sections for ingredients, directions, and user reviews